 How To Read A Chord Chart

 Ukulele charts are simple and easy to read.
-They are extremely useful to convey the chord shape to fellow players or looking up chords for a song in a book/online.
+They are extremely useful to convey the chord shape to fellow players or look up chords for a song in a book/online.

 The chord chart contains 4 vertical lines.
 These lines represent the 4 strings from top to bottom.
 The ukulele charts are mostly displayed with standard tuning.
 This means the first vertical line is G. The second is C. The third is E and the fourth one is A.

-The second thing you will notice on the chart are the horizontal lines.
+The second thing you will notice on the chart is the horizontal lines.
 These lines represent the division of ‘Frets’.
-Frets are the spaces in between the horizontal lines, this is where you will put your fingers in order to change the melody.
+Frets are the spaces in between the horizontal lines, this is where you will put your fingers to change the melody.